git-rev-list

 The raw format shows the entire commit exactly as stored in the

 commit object.
-Notably, the SHA1s are displayed in full, regardless
+Notably, the hashes are displayed in full,

-information show the true parent commits, without taking grafts nor
+information show the true parent commits, without taking grafts or

-The format: format allows you to specify which information you want
+The format:<string> format allows you to specify which information

-to show.
-It works a little bit like printf format, with the notable
+you want to show.
+It works a little bit like printf format, with

 E.g, format:"The author of %h was %an, %ar%nThe title was >>%s<<%n"